pointerish/pointerish/README.md

 - Backend Developer
 - Big Python, Ruby, and Elixir fan
-- AWS Enthusiast
+- AWS Enthusiast and soon an AWS Certified Developer
-- An individual who's always eager to learn
 - Musician and chess enthusiast depending on the mood
 - I also run a [website](https://josias-alvarado.me) where I publish articles about things I find interesting.